Araya Dennis: Southampton (loan)

 On 10 January 2025, Dennis joined Women's Championship club Southampton on loan for the remainder of the 2024–25 Women's Championship.

+Leicester City (loan)

+On 25 August 2026, Dennis joined Women's Super League 2 club Leicester City on a season-long loan.

 International career

 Dennis was part of the England under-17 team that played in the 2023 U17 Championship up until the semi-finals in May, where the youth team were defeated 3–1 by Spain.

 On 20 September 2023, she scored her youth international debut goals for the England under-19s, with a brace in a friendly fixture against Denmark resulting in a 5–0 victory.

 In July 2024, Dennis featured in the 2024 UEFA Under-19 Championship for the under-19s, providing an assist for the final goal against Lithuania as a 70th minute substitute.

 For 2025 U19 Championship qualification in November and December 2024, she featured as a defender in all first round matches against Turkey, Italy, and Poland.

 Style of play

 Dennis is a winger who contributes across the pitch.
 At the age of 17 she was described by Imeptus Football as a young talent who "displays an intelligence of the game way beyond her young age"; with the ability to easily escape tight spaces, draw opposition, and run channels.

 Crystal Palace described the forward as a fast-paced and "attack-minded right-sided player".
 For England at youth level, she has covered at left-back from the right-wing position, and played as a defender in the number 2 position.